A teacher talks to his pupils and shows them how to use a robotic arm.

 When you're teaching key stage 3 you could use interactive exercises during your lessons, like creating a robot car.

-Explore what teaching a key stage 3 computing lesson would be like(opens in new window).
+Explore what teaching a key stage 3 computing lesson would be like at the Oak National Academy website.

 Themes you'll cover when you teach 14 to 16 year olds (key stage 4) include: